ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 end;
 ```

-The `like` construct allows you to select some of the arguments, or
+The `LIKE` construct allows you to select some of the arguments, or
 some of a cursor to use as arguments.
 This next procedure has more arguments
 than just `T`.
 The arguments will be `x_`, `y_`, `z_`, `a_`, `b_`.
 But the
 call will still have the `T` arguments `x_`, `y_`, and `z_`.